Circeo massacre

-The Circeo massacre (Italian: massacro del Circeo) was a rape and murder case that occurred in the Italian town of San Felice Circeo, in the Province of Latina in the Lazio region, between 29 and 30 September 1975.
+The Circeo massacre (Italian: massacro del Circeo) was a rape and murder case that occurred in the Italian town of San Felice Circeo, in the Province of Latina in the Lazio region, on 29 and 30 September 1975.
 The case involved three men who kidnapped and raped two young women, one of whom died.

 Timeline of events

 Donatella Colasanti (12 May 1958 – 30 December 2005) and Rosaria Lopez (1956–1975) were both raised by working-class families in the Montagnola neighbourhood of Rome.
 When the crime occurred, Lopez, 19, was working as a bartender, and Colasanti, 17, was a student.

 Colasanti and Lopez met Angelo Izzo, 20, and Giovanni Guido, 19, through a mutual friend, Gian Pietro Parboni.
 The men were using aliases to obfuscate their connection to prior sexual assaults and cover their tracks.
 Parboni invited them a few days earlier to a bar at the "Il Fungo" tower in Rome's EUR district.
 Colasanti and Lopez liked the two men, who seemed polite and approachable.
 Izzo and Guido invited Colasanti, Lopez, and a third friend, who at the last moment decided not to join the group, to a party at Ghira's house in Lavinio, Anzio, about 50 km south of Rome.
 They met in front of the Ambassade Cinema on 29 September at 3:30 PM.